siddu1998/Object-Detection-Models-Internship/Yolo Training own dataset.md

 ## Running with darkflow (a.k.a running as a python script)

-Step 1 : clone the darkflow https://github.com/thtrieu/darkflow
+Step 1 : clone the darkflow https://github.com/thtrieu/darkflow and follow installation instructions mentioned in the link

 Step 2 : create a bin folder in the darkflow